 Everyday, people within your organisation are taking risks when sharing sensitive and valuable content.
 Without storage and management policies and the supporting technology and processes, this is an easy routine to slip into.
 It’s often haste and lack of adherence to protocol that causes the most damage in the workplace in terms of data breaches – and media distribution is no different.
 Valuable or sensitive content in the wrong hands can impact on revenue, unsettle corporate relationships, disrupt negotiations, cause embarrassment and potentially damage your brand – sometimes catastrophically.

-You might think that in keeping content on local devices and/or distributing media through 3rd party, one-way file-transfer sites you’ve found the answer to sharing files with stakeholders quickly.
+You might think that by keeping content on local devices and/or distributing media through 3rd party, one-way file-transfer sites you’ve found the answer to sharing files with stakeholders quickly.
 But there are a number of risks in that process that should lead you to reassess its security and suitability if you are managing content of value and/or sensitivity.

 Media Production companies are now forced to consider how their data can be managed as securely as sensitive personal data such as health care records; assessing risk before it occurs rather than assessing damage done in the event of a high profile media leak.